Audio products maker Harman to buy auto cybersecurity company

-(Reuters) - Harman International Industries Inc HAR.N, best known for its JBL and Harman Kardon audio systems, said it agreed to buy automotive cybersecurity company TowerSec, as part of efforts to boost security of its offerings designed for connected vehicles.
+Jan 5 (Reuters) - Harman International Industries Inc , best known for its JBL and Harman Kardon audio systems, said it agreed to buy automotive cybersecurity company TowerSec, as part of efforts to boost security of its offerings designed for connected vehicles.

 Harman, whose biggest business is selling infotainment and audio products to global automakers, did not disclose the terms of the deal.